fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 };
 ```

-The state is an object with one key, <i>patients</i>, which has a [dictionary](https://www.typescriptlang.org/docs/handbook/2/indexed-access-types.html) or simply put an object with string keys and with <i>Patient</i> objects as values.
-The index can only be a <i>string</i> or a <i>number</i> as you can access the object values using those.
+The state is an object with one key, *patients*, which has a [dictionary](https://www.typescriptlang.org/docs/handbook/2/indexed-access-types.html) or simply put an object with string keys and with *Patient* objects as values.
+The index can only be a *string* or a *number* as you can access the object values using those.
 This enforces that the state conforms to the form we want, and prevents developers from misusing the state.

 But be aware of one thing!
-When a type is declared like the type for <i>patients</i>, TypeScript does not have any way of knowing if the key you are trying to access exists or not.
-So if we were to try to access a patient by a non-existing id, the compiler would think that the returned value is of type <i>Patient</i> and no error would be thrown when trying to access its properties:
+When a type is declared like the type for *patients*, TypeScript does not have any way of knowing if the key you are trying to access exists or not.
+So if we were to try to access a patient by a non-existing id, the compiler would think that the returned value is of type *Patient* and no error would be thrown when trying to access its properties:

 ```js
 const myPatient = state.patients['non-existing-id'];
 console.log(myPatient.name); // no error, TypeScript believes that myPatient is of type Patient
 ```

-To fix this, we could define the type for patient values to be a union of <i>Patient</i> and <i>undefined</i> in the following way:
+To fix this, we could define the type for patient values to be a union of *Patient* and *undefined* in the following way:

 ```js
 export type State = {